-The Montana Organic Association has been the voice of Montana’s organic community.
-MOA is a nonprofit 501(c)(6) organization that provides education, information, support, assistance, promotion, and representation for organic producers, processors, handlers, retailers, consumers, researchers, agricultural service providers, and other interested parties.
+The Montana Organic Association is the trusted voice of Montana’s organic community.
+MOA is a nonprofit 501(c) 6 organization that provides education, information, support, assistance, promotion, and representation for organic producers, processors, handlers, retailers, consumers, researchers, agricultural service providers, and other interested parties.
 MOA believes that the organic movement is the one best hope for keeping small family farms viable while providing clean, nutritious, and safe food to the community; helping secure our food system by supporting farm diversity; and contributing to a healthier environment which helps protect our precious wildlife and natural resources.

 MOA’s mission is to advocate and promote organic agriculture for the highest good of the people, the environment and the state’s economy.